 Not so long ago, it would have been unthinkable for a country-style, typical Hungarian dish to sneak its way on to the menu in a top class restaurant; yet nowadays, ground-breaking Hungarian chefs reinvent such traditional recipes with pride.
-Beside the top-class restaurants people can also get acquainted with the iconic Hungarian dishes in many excellent bistros or high quality street food places. s.
+Beside the top-class restaurants people can also get acquainted with the iconic Hungarian dishes in many excellent bistros or high quality street food places.
+One culinary hub is the Downtown Market on Hold Street where one can choose from several attractive food outlets.